jgomezve/aci-k8s-operator/README.md

 ![add-app](docs/images/aci_topology.png "ACI Topology")

 > **Note**:  [*] If a `Namespace` is defined in the `SegmentationPolicy` but does not exist in the Kubernetes Cluster, the EPG is not created.
-Furthermore, if a `Namespace` listed in a `SegmentationPolicy` is deleted, the Operator reacts and deletes the corresponding EPG.
+Likewise, if a `Namespace` listed in a `SegmentationPolicy` is deleted, the Operator reacts and deletes the corresponding EPG.